htrojan/TeamspeakStatistics/README.md

 ## Configuration
 The properties files in the src/main/resources folders have to be configured with real database and teamspeak query connections

+## Recorded events
+- User join (with timestamp, to which channel)
+- User disconnect (with timestamp)
+- Client movec (with timestamp, who was moved, who moved)